EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

   - Due to a hardware bug on the SAMD21, the SysTick interrupts become active before the flash has powered up from sleep, causing a hard  fault.
 To prevent this the SysTick interrupts are disabled before entering sleep mode.
 - Set the sleep mode configuration to use STANDBY mode.
-- Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
-- Wait for all serial ports to finish transmitting
-  - This is crucial for the SAMD boards that will continuously wake if they have data remaining in the buffer.
 - Call the data sync barrier (`__DSB();`) function to ensure outgoing memory accesses compelete.
 - Call wait for interrupts (`__WFI();`) to begin sleeping.
   - [See this link for tips on failing to sleep.](https://www.eevblog.com/forum/microcontrollers/crashing-through-__wfi/)